LCatSew/dolphin-time/README.md

 ## Contributing

 I referenced [this](https://github.com/ajcuddeback/EmployeeTracker) repository for my initial creation to get an idea of how to structure my folders, but ended up making a lot of changes after that.

+## Challenges

+I created an entire database, worked through the bugs, and could have submitted my assignment then.
+But I wanted to make sure the database would be scalable.
+Not that scalability was necessary for this assignment, but it is a good skill to have and be able to demonstrate to potential employers.

 ## Deployment